The Machines Behind House Building

-Choose from the best construction equipment from Hanlon CASE.
+Choose from the best construction equipment from John Hanlon Construction Machinery.

 When a new house is built, it may not be surprising to see a forklift on the premises.
 Forklifts are used for moving building materials to and from the immediate building site.
 Items such as roofing tiles, stacks of plywood and concrete bricks can all by easily moved with a forklift.